Nursery, FS2 and Willow Hub - Miss Hoban

 Catherine Oakes is the Inclusion Lead overseeing inclusive practice within the Learning Engagement Team and is responsible for attendance.
-Christine Sparkes deals largely with pastoral issues.
-She is responsible for attendance and leads a number of small groups, targeting children’s self esteem, emotions and social skills.
-Esme Holliday is the Senior Behaviour Coordinator and deals largely with behavioural issues.
+Christine Sparkes deals largely with safeguarding and pastoral issues.
+The learning Engagement Team lead a number of small groups, targeting children’s self esteem, emotions and social skills alongside behavioural issues.
 There is a strong focus on social and life skills and the children are supported in improving their behaviour.

-Every class has a weekly circle time session where children are given the opportunity to discuss any issues, feelings and emotions.
+Every class has a weekly Jigsaw PSHE/circle time session where children are given the opportunity to discuss any issues, feelings and emotions.

 12. How do we involve other bodies in meeting children’s SEN?

-We have good relationships with a number of external agencies including Educational Psychology, Learning Support, Speech and Language Therapy, the Autism Team and MAST.
+We have good relationships with a number of external agencies including Educational Psychology, Speech and Language Therapy, the Autism Team and MAST.
 This list is by no means exhaustive.
 In their first instance the SENCo will contact the relevant agency for advice and support, make referrals and coordinate their working in school.
 These external agencies are used to identify a child’s barriers to learning and provide advice for both school staff and parents.

 13. How do we support Looked After Children?